markyoder/wasp_clone/wasphive/README.md

 * The [Input Validation Details and Examples](#input-validation-details-and-examples) section provides a more detailed description, examples, and exact syntax of input validation rule.
 This section supplies an example schema, an example input that will pass validation against the schema, an example input that will fail validation against the schema, and the validation messages that HIVE produces when validating the failing input against the provided schema.
 If the user is incorporating a specific rule for an application, then the examples section for that particular rule should be fully understood syntactically and semantically.

-* The [Input Assistance Details](#input-assistance-details) section provides descriptions and details of the rules that can be used by NEAMS Workbench for input assistance and autocompletion.
+* The [Input Assistance Details](#input-assistance-details) section provides descriptions and details of the rules that may be used by input generation applications for input assistance and autocompletion.

 In this document, the term ***input*** is used when referring to a file that is to be validated, and ***schema*** is used when referring to the file that describes the definition and rules against which the input is validated.
 Currently, schema files must be written in the SON syntax, which is used herein for example input files.